 The loss of tone resolution is not necessarily detrimental, as long as we start with enough resolution at the finest level.
 As the object takes up less screen space, it is harder to notice tone variation, so reducing the tone resolution is quite natural.
 In our examples, we used a $256 \times 256 \times 64$ volume.
-The coarsest spatial level that we generate in our TAM is 32×32 (as strokes are not discernible in coarser levels), corresponding to a resolution of 8 in the tone dimension.
+The coarsest spatial level that we generate in our TAM is $32 \times 32$ (as strokes are not discernible in coarser levels), corresponding to a resolution of 8 in the tone dimension.

-The loss of tone range is caused by the relationship between texture coordinates and texture samples: the first and last samples in a dimension do not correspond to coordinates 0 and 1 respectively, but to $1/2^{H1}$ and $1 - 1/2^{H1}$, for a mipmap level of resolution 2^{1} .
+The loss of tone range is caused by the relationship between texture coordinates and texture samples: the first and last samples in a dimension do not correspond to coordinates 0 and 1 respectively, but to $1/2^{\ell+1}$ and $1 - 1/2^{\ell+1}$ , for a mipmap level of resolution $2^{\ell}$ .
 For coordinates 0 and 1, texturing returns a 50% interpolation between the first (and respectively, last) sample and the border.
 Therefore, the range of tones that we can represent without border interpolation is different for each mipmap level.
 Using a texture with border compresses the overall range of tones available to us, and forces software rendering in our graphics driver.
 Instead, we perform a border interpolation correction using register combiners.
 This interpolation uses 100% border contribution for the texture coordinates extremes (0 and 1), rather than the default 50%.

 When filling up the volume we need to follow the standard mipmapping sampling pattern.
 Consider the example where we want 64 levels at the finest resolution.
-We generate a TAM as in [7] with 128 columns.
-The finest level planes are assigned the 256×256 images with tones 1/128, 3/128, 5/128, ...
+We generate a TAM as in [Praun et al. 2001] with 128 columns.
+The finest level planes are assigned the $256 \times 256$ images with tones 1/128, 3/128, 5/128, ...
 127/128.
-The next resolution level are assigned the 128×128 images with tones 2/128 = 1/64, 3/64, 5/64, ...
-63/64, and so on (see Figure 2).
-Thus, each tone level appears in exactly one mipmap resolution level.
+The next resolution level are assigned the $128 \times 128$ images with tones 2/128 = 1/64, 3/64, 5/64, ...
+63/64, and so on.
+Thus, each tone level appears in exactly one mipmap level.